Sir Henry Bellasis, 1st Bt.1

 F, #19578, b. circa 1679, d.
 21 May 1756

-Elizabeth Crew was born circa 1679.1 She was the daughter of Thomas Crew, 2nd Baron Crew of Stene and Anne Airmine.1 She married Lt.-Gen. Charles Butler, 1st Earl of Arran, son of Thomas Butler, Earl of Ossory and Lady Amelia de Nassau, on 3 June 1705 at Oatlands, Weybridge, Surrey, England.1 She died on 21 May 1756.1 She was buried at Stean, Northamptonshire, England.1 Her will (dated 6 June 1732) was probated on 2 February 1757, with nine codicils.1
+Elizabeth Crew was born circa 1679.1 She was the daughter of Thomas Crew, 2nd Baron Crew of Stene and Anne Armyne.1 She married Lt.-Gen. Charles Butler, 1st Earl of Arran, son of Thomas Butler, 6th Earl of Ossory and Lady Amelia de Nassau, on 3 June 1705 at Oatlands, Weybridge, Surrey, EnglandG.1 She died on 21 May 1756.1 She was buried at Stean, Northamptonshire, EnglandG.1 Her will was proven (by probate) on 2 February 1757.1

-As a result of her marriage, Elizabeth Crew was styled as Countess of Arran on 3 June 1705.
-From 3 June 1705, her married name became Butler.1
+After her marriage, Elizabeth Crew was styled as Countess of Arran on 3 June 1705.
+From 3 June 1705, her married name became Butler.1 Her last will was dated 6 June 1732.

 Citations